nfdi4objects/n4o-graph-apis/README.md

         SELECT DISTINCT ?class WHERE { [] a ?class }  examples:
 ~~~

-Make sure the Neo4j (or compatible) database is read-only because this application does not guarantee to filter out write queries!
+Make sure the Neo4j (or compatible) database is read-only because this application only applies a simple filter to detect Cypher write queries!

 ## Usage